CumulusNetworks/docs/content/cumulus-netq-42/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-clstr-cld.md

     {{<netq-install/verify-cmd deployment="cloud">}}

-4. Run the Bootstrap CLI.
-Be sure to replace the *eno1* interface used in this example with the interface or IP address on the appliance used to listen for NetQ Agents.

-    {{<netq-install/bootstrap server="single" version="4.1" platform="appliance" deployment="cloud">}}

-5. Consider the following for container environments, and make adjustments as needed.

-    {{<netq-install/container version="4.1">}}

-6. On one of your worker NetQ Cloud Appliances, verify that the needed packages are present and of the correct release, version {{<version>}} and update 34.
+4. On one of your worker NetQ Cloud Appliances, verify that the needed packages are present and of the correct release, version {{<version>}} and update 34.

     {{<netq-install/verify-pkgs version="4.1" platform="appliance">}}

-7. Configure the IP address, hostname, and password using the same steps as for the master node.
+5. Configure the IP address, hostname, and password using the same steps as for the master node.
 Refer to {{<link url="#configure-the-password-hostname-and-ip-address" text="Configure the Password, Hostname, and IP Address">}}.

     {{<notice note>}}
 Make a note of the private IP addresses you assign to the master and worker nodes.
 You need them for later installation steps.
     {{</notice>}}

-8. Verify that the needed packages are present and of the correct release, version {{<version>}}.
+6. Verify that the needed packages are present and of the correct release, version {{<version>}}.

     {{<netq-install/verify-pkgs version="4.1" platform="appliance">}}

-9. Verify that the needed files are present and of the correct release.
+7. Verify that the needed files are present and of the correct release.

     {{<netq-install/verify-image deployment="cloud" version="4.2">}}

-10. Verify the appliance is ready for installation.
+8. Verify the appliance is ready for installation.
 Fix any errors indicated before installing the NetQ software.

     {{<netq-install/verify-cmd deployment="cloud">}}

-11. Repeat Steps 5-10 for each additional worker NetQ Cloud Appliance.
+9. Repeat Steps 4-8 for each additional worker NetQ Cloud Appliance.

 The final step is to install and activate the NetQ software using the the CLI: